oraxen/documentation/mechanics/block-mechanic/README.md

 ## How to create a simple block?

-### Oraxen item and Pack configuration
+### Parent Models

-The oraxen item root configuration is the same as for any item (you can use any material like a diamond for example) and set a displayname, etc. For the pack section you can use your own model or generate one.
-To generate a block model juste tell to oraxen that the parent model  is "block/cube\_all", then add your block texture (one face) inside your oraxen/pack/textures folder.
+The oraxen item root configuration is the same as for any item (you can use any material like a diamond for example) and set a displayname, etc.\
+For the pack section you can use your own model or generate one.\
+To generate a block model just specify the parent model your block should use.\
+Supported parent_models for block are:\
+`block/cube_all`, `block/cross`, `block/orientable`, `block/orientable_vertical` and `block/cube_column`.

 ```yaml
 my_block: